 Microservices is the Answer

-Given the requirements and the current state of computer science, we at Valtix concluded that the only way to deliver on what organizations needed was with a scale-out microservices architecture.
+Given the requirements and the current state of computer science, we at Valtix concluded that the only way to deliver what organizations needed was with a scale-out microservices architecture.
 Why?

 First, the data requirements – specifically as stated under the Scalability and Visibility points above.
 These are huge volumes of data (resources, configurations, policy, and telemetry), they are pooled for a given deployment, the better the big picture is for that organization.
 This calls for a separation of the data and compute layer.